mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *the sun too penetrates into privies, but is not polluted by them.*
+> *teaching is the profession that teaches all the other professions.*

 </div>
 <!-- quote-end -->